Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

 Some of these 3.8L engines had a problem with the wiring that goes to the distributor.
-To check this you can have someone wiggle these wires while you crank the engine to see if it will start.
+To check this, you can have someone wiggle these wires while you crank the engine to see if it will start.
 If it does then you have probably found your problem.

 Now I can't seem to get it to start again unless I use starting fluid.
-After I saw I could run it on starting fluid I knew I had spark.
-So I had a new high pressure pump already replaced a couple of months before.
+Since I could run it on starting fluid, I knew I had spark.
+I had a new high pressure pump replaced a couple of months before.
 I know I am getting fuel to the high pressure pump and to the fuel pressure regulator.

 Answer: It sounds like you are right in saying that you have good spark and probably good fuel pressure.
 This helps us narrow down the possible causes for your fuel system problem.

 The first thing that comes to mind is that you should check your fuel pressure just to make sure it is not dropping out.
 This is a very easy thing to check with a fuel pressure gauge.

 It sounds like the computer might not be telling the fuel injectors to turn on.
-Your trucks computer gets information from the crankshaft and camshaft sensors (as well as a few others) to determine when to fire the injectors and for how long.
+Your truck's computer gets information from the crankshaft and camshaft sensors (as well as a few others) to determine when to fire the injectors and for how long.

-What you need to do is get a "noid" light and plug it into the injector harness.
+What you need to do is get a noid light and plug it into the injector harness.
 Then crank your engine like you are trying to start it.
-If the computer is telling the injectors to come on then the light will blink.
+If the computer is telling the injectors to come on, then the light will blink.
 This is one of the best ways to tell if they are working.

 Recently every once in a while the car would start and stall, but it would always fire up on the second try.
-Yesterday, the car started fine and I drove it for a few errands, then when I got home I turned off the car, ran inside the house and came back out and the car will not start!
+Yesterday, the car started fine and I drove it for a few errands, then when I got home I turned off the car, ran inside the house and came back out and my car won't start!
 It cranks, but the engine will not turn.

 I have checked all of my fuses and none of them are bad.
 I started to check the spark plug wires and they look fine, but when pull it off of the spark plug it has oil at the tip of it.
 I do not have tool to get the spark plug out, but I can tell there is oil down there.
 I have only checked in one terminal.
 What could be the potential problems?

 If you don't have spark then you are looking at an ignition component.
 Things like the coil, ignition control module, etc. If you don't have good fuel pressure then you are looking at things like the fuel pump, fuel filter, fuel pressure regulator.
 Even though the fuel pump has been changed it could still be bad.
 Many fuel pumps even new are not reliable.

-Thanks for asking me your question.
-All cars with an automatic transmission have a safety feature that will not let the key turn over unless the car is in park or neutral.
+Answer: All cars with an automatic transmission have a safety feature that will not let the key turn over unless the car is in park or neutral.
 This neutral safety switch will not send power to the starter until the gear shifter is in park or neutral.